Losing the Automatic Stay for Repeat Bankruptcy Filings

 If you file for bankruptcy more than once in a year, the automatic stay lasts only 30 days or in some cases doesn't kick in at all.

 When you want creditors to stop harassing you, filing for bankruptcy can do the trick.
-The automatic stay immediately puts a stop to collection activities, such as telephone calls, foreclosures, and lawsuits.
-However, multiple filings in a years' time suggest that a manipulation of the bankruptcy system is taking place.
-So if this is your second or third filing this year, you'll have to demonstrate that you're filing for bankruptcy in good faith if you'd like the full protection of the automatic stay.
+The automatic stay immediately stops collection activities, such as telephone calls, foreclosures, and lawsuits.
+However, multiple filings in quick succession suggest that the filer is manipulating the bankruptcy system.
+To prevent abuse, people who file repeatedly must prove they're filing in good faith before receiving complete protection of the automatic stay.

-How long the automatic stay will last—or if it will attach at all—will depend on the number of times the debtor filed in the past year.
+Whether the automatic stay will attach and how long it will last depends on how many times the debtor filed in the past year.

 • No stay.
-If the debtor filed two or more cases during the last year, the court won't order an automatic stay.
+If the debtor filed two or more cases during the last year, the court won't put the automatic stay in place.

 Before the court grants your automatic stay request, you'll need to do the following: